GigaTables/reactables/README.md

 - Ctrl+A - selects all rows in a current table view

+- Ctrl+Arrow Right - next page

+- Ctrl+Arrow Left - prev page

+PS In some OS like Macintosh can be default conflicting hot keys, ex.: Cmd+Arrow Left get back in browsers

 ## FAQ

 **Can I use file types in GT editor to upload files through AJAX on server?**